lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 ![ADM group](admgroupsearch.png){: width="1200" height="600"}

 It seems like this group is meant for system monitoring and is allowed to view log files.
-If you head over to `/var/log` you'll notice right away there's a lot of them, and if you are a good hacker, you are somewhat lazy and don't have time to be checking each file one by one.
+If you head over to `/var/log` you'll notice right away there's a lot of them, and if you are a good hacker, you are somewhat lazy and don't have the time to be checking each file one by one!

 This is where tools like grep are a godsend.